huggingface/blog/researcher-dataset-sharing.md

 - user: erinys
 ---

 If you're working on data-intensive research or machine learning projects, you're likely creating datasets for training and evaluating models.
-At times, the datasets you curate are ones the whole community can benefit from, pushing forward future development and enabling new applications.
 Public datasets such as Common Crawl, MNIST, ImageNet, and more are critical to the open ML ecosystem, yet they can be challenging to host and share.

 Hugging Face Hub is built to enable open ML collaboration, especially for datasets.
 Many of the world's leading research institutions and companies, such as [Meta](https://huggingface.co/meta-llama), [Google](https://huggingface.co/google), [Stanford](https://huggingface.co/stanfordnlp), and [THUDM](https://huggingface.co/THUDM), choose Hugging Face to host their public datasets.
 The Hub is also being used by many community organizations, non-profits, and government agencies to share datasets.